rust-lang/reference/src/items/enumerations.md

 that is used to determine which variant it holds.

 r[items.enum.discriminant.repr-rust]
-Under the [default representation], the discriminant is interpreted as an `isize` value.
+Under the [`Rust` representation], the discriminant is interpreted as an `isize` value.
 However, the compiler is allowed to use a smaller type (or another means of distinguishing variants) in its actual memory layout.